stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 Stacks counts its forks' lengths on a per-fork basis within each fork's MARF.
-To do so, a leader always inserts four key/value pairs into the MARF when it starts processing the next cryptographic commitment:  two to map the block's parent's height to its anchor hash and vice versa, and two to map this block's height to a sentinel anchor hash (and vice versa).
+To do so, a leader always inserts four key/value pairs into the MARF when it starts processing the next cryptographic commitment:  two to map the block's parent's height to its anchor hash and vice versa, two to map this block's height to a sentinel anchor hash (and vice versa), and one to represent this block's height.
 These are always added before processing any transactions.

 The anchored block's _anchor hash_ is the SHA512/256 hash of the anchored block's header concatenated with the hash of the underlying burn chain block's header.